 The Community Partnerships for Protecting Children (CPPC) initiative was started in 1995 by the Center for the Study of Social Policy, with support from the Edna McConnell Clark Foundation.
 The Community Partnership approach starts with the premise that children’s safety depends on strong families, and strong families depend on connections with a broad range of people and organizations.

 No single factor is responsible for child abuse and neglect.

 Therefore, no one public agency alone can safeguard children.

 The national CPPC initiative began in four cities.
 Today, there are more than 50 partnerships across the country.
 CPPC Maine began in Portland in 2005.
-Planning was initiated by the Children’s Advocacy Council, the Maine Department of Health and Human Services, the United Way of Greater Portland, and Casey Family Services.
+Planning was initiated by The Opportunity Alliance, the Maine Department of Health and Human Services, the United Way of Greater Portland, and Casey Family Services.
 Since beginning in 2005, CPPC has continued to grow in communities across the state.

 How It Works